WV Lung Cancer Project

 According to the WV Cancer Registry and Health Statistics Center:

-- Lung cancer is the leading cause of cancer deaths in WV and the second leading cause of death overall, exceeded only by heart disease.
+- Lung cancer is the leading cause of cancer deaths in WV and cancer is the leading cause of death overall in the state.

 - WV has a higher rate of lung cancer than the nation as a whole.